The Maze of Galious: Gameplay

-Development and release
+Development

-The Maze of Galious, known as Majō Densetsu II: Gariusu no Meikyū in Japan, was developed by the MSX division at Konami under management of Shigeru Fukutake, who revealed about the creation process in a 1988 interview with Japanese publication Micom BASIC Magazine.
+The Maze of Galious was developed by the MSX division at Konami under management of Shigeru Fukutake, who revealed about the creation process in a 1988 interview with Japanese publication Micom BASIC Magazine.
 Fukutate explained that the staffer who came up with the characters was in charge of design and facilitating development of the project, as the process of making original titles for the MSX revolved around the person who came up with the characters being assigned to do both planning and the story.
-Fukutate further explained that the planner would then lead a team of four or five members to proceed with development, which would last somewhere between four to six months.
+Fukutate further explained that the planner would then lead a team of four or five members to proceed with development, which would last somewhere between four and six months.

 Seven staffers were responsible for the project: director and designer Ryouhei "Ryokun" Shogaki, programmers Masahiko "Mai" Ozawa and Yutaka "Hal" Haruki, artist Chiaki Tanigaki, composer Kazuhiko Uehara, and two members under the pseudonyms "Hipo" and "Tomoyo".
 Other people also collaborated in its development.
 Maze of Galious was the first game Uehara worked on after joining Konami in 1986 as sound designer; He would be responsible for creating the SCC sound chip, as well as working on Space Manbow and Metal Gear 2: Solid Snake.
-The team revealed in a 1987 article that they never decided upon the gender of Pampas, while an eleventh map consisting of twenty screens was scrapped due to memory constrains.
+The team revealed in a 1987 article that they never decided upon the gender of Pampas (although it was later in the MSX sequel, Shalom, that Pampas would become a king, therefore being male), while an eleventh map was scrapped due to memory constrains.

+Release

 Prior to launch, a game titled Majou Densetsu II: Poporon Gekitou Hen was scheduled to be published in 1987 by Konami for the PC-8801 and X1 home computers.
 The game was intended to be a vertical-scrolling shooter similar to Knightmare but with role-playing elements added.
 It was never released for unknown reasons despite being advertised and previewed in Japanese magazines.
 The Maze of Galious was first published for the MSX in Japan on April 18, 1987, and later in Europe of that year by Konami.
 A few months after the original release, a completely reworked conversion titled Majou Densetsu II: Daima Shikyou Gariusu was released for the Family Computer exclusively in Japan by Konami on August 11, featuring changes such as improved visuals and redesigned maps.

 Although it was not officially released outside Japan, an English fan translation for the Famicom version was released online.
 Both versions were first re-released in digital form for Microsoft Windows on the i-Revo store front.
 In 2006, the full soundtrack of the Famicom version was included as part of a compilation album titled Legend Of Game Music Consumer Box, distributed in Japan by Scitron.
 The MSX version was also re-released in digital form for Windows through D4 Enterprise's Project EGG service on March 24, 2015.